Skip to main content

 5 mentions Positive Neutral Negative

-The music and sound effects effectively create a creepy, tense atmosphere that keeps players on edge, with some standout tracks enhancing the horror vibe.
-However, there was a minor issue with a copyright claim on gameplay music.
-Overall, the music is praised for perfectly complementing the game's unsettling mood.
+The music and sound effects effectively create a creepy, tense atmosphere that enhances the horror experience, with standout elements like ominous tunes and chilling chase scenes.
+While the soundtrack is praised for its mood-setting quality, one user noted an issue with copyright claims on gameplay music.
+Overall, the music is considered a highlight that perfectly complements the game's unsettling vibe.

 • “Only one gripe: my video got a copyright hit on gameplay music, lame af.”